 All we ask is that we have peace with the whites.
 We want to hold you by the hand.
 You are our father.
 We have been traveling through a cloud.
 The sky has been dark ever since the war began.
 We want to take good tidings home to our people, that they may sleep in peace.
-I want you to give all these chiefs of the soldiers here to understand that we are for peace, and that we have made peace, that we may not be mistaken by them for enemies.
+I want you to give all these chiefs of the soldiers here to understand that we are for peace and that we have made peace, that we may not be mistaken by them for enemies.
 I have not come here with a little wolf bark, but have come to talk plain with you.

 — Motavato (Black Kettle) speaking to Colorado Governor Evans, Colonel Chivington, Major Wynkoop & others in Denver, autumn, 1864

 Called Motavato or Moke-ta-ve-to by his friends and family, Black Kettle was born near the Black Hills of South Dakota in 1803.
-However, by 1832, he had roamed south and joined with Southern Cheyenne tribe.
-Decades later, after having displayed strong leadership skills, he became chief of Wuhtapiu group of the Cheyenne in 1861.
+However, by 1832, he had roamed south and joined the Southern Cheyenne tribe.
+Decades later, after having displayed strong leadership skills, he became chief of the Wuhtapiu group of the Cheyenne in 1861.

 Living in the vast territory of western Kansas and eastern Colorado, Black Kettle and his band enjoyed the peace guaranteed to the Cheyenne under the Fort Laramie Treaty of 1851.
 However, by the time he became chief, the 1859 Pikes Peak gold rush had sparked a flood of people encroaching upon their lands in Colorado.
-Even the U.S. Indian Commissioner admitted that “We have substantially taken possession of the country and deprived the Indians of their accustomed means of support.”
-Instead of upholding the Fort Laramie Treaty, the government sought to resolve the situation by demanding that the Southern Cheyenne sign a new treaty ceding all their lands except the small Sand Creek reservation in southeastern Colorado.
+Even the U.S. Indian Commissioner admitted, “We have substantially taken possession of the country and deprived the Indians of their accustomed means of support.”
+Instead of upholding the Fort Laramie Treaty, the government sought to resolve the situation by demanding the Southern Cheyenne sign a new treaty ceding all their lands except the small Sand Creek reservation in southeastern Colorado.

-As Black Kettle led his band to Kansas, many refused to follow, and instead, headed north to join theNorthern Cheyenne in Lakota territory.
-Yet others, ignored the treaty altogether and continued to roam over their ancestral lands.
-These roaming braves, referred to as Dog Soldiers, soon allied themselves with Cheyenne war chief, Roman Nose.
+As Black Kettle led his band to Kansas, many refused to follow and instead headed north to join the Northern Cheyenne in Lakota territory.
+Yet others ignored the treaty altogether and continued to roam over their ancestral lands.
+These roaming braves referred to as Dog Soldiers, soon allied themselves with Cheyenne war chief Roman Nose.

 As these renegade Cheyenne continued to raid farms in Kansas and Colorado, General Philip Sheridan once again launched a campaign against the Cheyenne encampments.
-Seventh Cavalry Commander, George Armstrong Custer, taking the lead in one campaign followed the tracks of a small raiding party to a Cheyenne village on the Washita River.
+Seventh Cavalry Commander George Armstrong Custer, taking the lead in one campaign, followed the tracks of a small raiding party to a Cheyenne village on the Washita River.
 Well within the boundaries of the Cheyenne reservation, it was Black Kettle’s village.
 Though a white flag flew above Black Kettle’s tipi, Custer ordered an attack on the village at dawn on November 27, 1868.
-Both Black Kettle and his wife would die, along with approximately 150 warriors and an estimated 20 or more civilians.
+Black Kettle and his wife would die, along with approximately 150 warriors and an estimated 20 or more civilians.
 The rest of the camp were taken as prisoners.